falconre/falcon/README.md

 * Several scripts to get you up-and-running with Falcon can be found in the `scripts/` directory.
 * Dependencies are capstone and clang.
-* Falcon works out of the box with capstone3.
-If you are using capstone4, make sure you build falcon with the `capstone4` feature.
+* Falcon works out of the box with capstone4.

 # Questions / Support